- Qi L & Cho YA. Gene-environment interaction and obesity.

 In the Stone Age – 50,000 years ago – sources of food were unreliable, with times of plenty and times of famine.
 Our ancestors were more likely to survive if their bodies were good at storing energy as fat tissue during times of plenty.
 That’s why their brains evolved to look for tasty and energy-rich food that the body could easily store as fat tissue.

 Today we are surrounded by lots of tasty food and drink that we have easy access to.
 We are also less physically active compared to our Stone Age ancestors.
-While our environment has changed dramatically, our genetic preference for energy-rich food has largely remained the same.
+But while our environment has changed dramatically, our genetic preference for energy-rich food has largely remained the same.

 “When you combine a natural tendency to store calories as fat with an environment that makes it easy to over-consume calories, it is not surprising that increasing numbers of people around the world are living with excess weight,” says Mads Tang-Christensen.
 This is one of the reasons behind the mismatch between our genes and our environment, he says.